Vaseux Lake: Conservation

 Vaseaux Lake features a variety of wetland and foreshore habitats that support large populations of migratory bird species along the inland portion of the Pacific Flyway.
 Bird species of note include trumpeter swan, great blue heron, western screech-owl, yellow-breasted chat, and the red-listed Lewis's woodpecker.
 It is for these reasons that the Canadian Wildlife Service designated the lake and its foreshore a Migratory Bird Sanctuary in 1923.

 The semi-arid grasslands and forests surrounding the lake are also of ecological importance, and are protected within several different national and provincial protected areas.
 In 1956, the provincial government established Vaseux Lake Provincial Park at the northeastern end of the lake to providing space for recreation while also ensuring the ecological integrity of the lake's foreshore in this area is preserved.

 In 1979, the Canadian Wildlife Service established Vaseux-Bighorn National Wildlife Area to protect winter rangeland for California Bighorn Sheep.
 The provincial government added on to this nature preserve by establishing Vaseux Protected Area in 2001.

+Fishing

+Motorized boats are not permitted on the lake, requiring anglers and aquatic enthusiasts to resort to paddle or pedal power.

+It has an abundant fish population, made up of carp, smallmouth bass, largemouth bass, perch, and rainbow trout.